ryantucker0/ryantucker0.github.io/about.md

 permalink: /about/
 ---

-This blog  will mainly contain my thoughts and philosophies as we travel through this crazy thing we all call life.
-It's mainly a record for myself to look back on, but you're certainly welcome to witness the journey.
+This blog will contain my thoughts and philosophies as I travel through this crazy thing we all call life.
+It's mainly a record for myself to look back on, but you're certainly welcome to bare witness to the journey.